LindaOjo/Lindaojo.com/content/blog/articles/Tic-Tac-Toe-PWA.md

 ---
 title: "Tic-Tac-Toe PWA"
 duration: "1 minute"
 excerpt: "A popular beginner-friendly project is “Tic-Tac-Toe”.
 I have built Tic-Tac-Toe before using plain Javascript.
-This time I am working with the Angular..."
+This time I am working with the Angular.
+I played around with the styles and gave my App a Lagos-touch."
 date: "2019-12-16"
 isBlogPost: true
 songHref: "https://music.youtube.com/watch?v=LFWPotfn9Qo&feature=share"